 format maintains (in memory) two copies of the disk's geometry block.
 The "disk geometry block" is an exact copy of the geometry block as it exists on the disk.
 The "current geometry block" is a copy of the geometry block which may be modified with the "partition" command and then written to disk.
-Whenever the "disk geometry block" is read from the disk, the "current geometry block" is initialized to be the same as the "disk geometry block;" if there is no geometry block on the disk, the "current geometry block" partitions are initialized to default values. format has several commands which manipulate the "disk geometry block," For example, the "status" command displays the partition sizes of the "disk geometry block," the "partition" command displays the partition sizes of the "disk geometry block," the "partition" command displays the partition sizes of the "disk geometry block."
+Whenever the "disk geometry block" is read from the disk, the "current geometry block" is initialized to be the same as the "disk geometry block;" if there is no geometry block on the disk, the "current geometry block" partitions are initialized to default values. format has several commands which manipulate the "disk geometry block," For example, the "status" command displays the partition sizes of the "disk geometry block;" the "partition" command displays the partition sizes of the "disk geometry block."